-You should not bring your entire application because it will not help.
-Your confirmation page is all that is needed to retrieve your application data.
+Just your confirmation page is needed to retrieve your application data.
 You must bring the confirmation page with you during all phases of the application process.
 Without the confirmation page, it may not be possible to access your application and process your visa case.
 Here’s a sample of the confirmation page for your reference.

-I am travelling with my family or as part of a group.
+I am traveling with my family or as part of a group.
 Can I create a family or group application?

 If I use the option on the “Thank You” page to create a family or group application, can I modify the data automatically populated by the system?